optuna/optuna/docs/source/faq.rst

 2. Multi-processing parallelization with single node
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-This can be achieved by using RDB.
+This can be achieved by using file-based RDBs (such as SQLite) and client/server RDBs (such as PostgreSQL and MySQL).
 However, if you cannot install RDB or sqlite, it is not supported, so if you have a request, please make an Issue.

 For more information about 2., see TutorialEasyParallelization_.